conda-incubator/conda-store/conda-store-server/tests/user_journeys/README.md

 are end-to-end tests that simulate real user scenarios to ensure the API functions correctly in different scenarios.

-These tests will use the high privileged token to create a randomly named namespace (using a UUID) to prevent conflicts with existing namespaces.
+These tests will use the high-privileged token to create a randomly-named namespace (using a UUID) to prevent conflicts with existing namespaces.
 At the end of the test, it will delete any environments created and then delete the namespace.